yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_analytics.md

 3. Configure the database tables using the `dbsetup` script.
 4. Enable writing of metrics from your API Gateway instance to the database using the `managedomain` tool.

-For more details on how to perform these steps, see the [API Gateway Analytics User Guide](/bundle/APIGateway_77_AnalyticsUserGuide_allOS_en_HTML5/).
+For more details on how to perform these steps, see the [API Gateway Analytics User Guide](/docs/apimanager_analytics/).

 ## Start API Gateway Analytics

 When you have configured your metrics database and API Gateway Analytics, you can start up API Gateway Analytics.
-For more details, see the [API Gateway Analytics User Guide](/bundle/APIGateway_77_AnalyticsUserGuide_allOS_en_HTML5/).

 ### Start as a service

 You can also run API Gateway Analytics as a service.
 For more information, see [Set up services](/docs/apim_installation/apigtw_install/post_overview#set-up-services).

-## Further information

-For details on how to set up scheduled reports, view monitoring data in API Gateway Analytics, or purge the metrics database, see the [API Gateway Analytics User Guide](/bundle/APIGateway_77_AnalyticsUserGuide_allOS_en_HTML5/).